matt-kempster/m2c/README.md

 ### Multiple functions

-By default, `mips_to_c` decompiles all functions in the text sections from the input assembly files.
+By default, `m2c` decompiles all functions in the text sections from the input assembly files.
-`mips_to_c` is able to perform a small amount of cross-function type inference, if the functions call each other.
+`m2c` is able to perform a small amount of cross-function type inference, if the functions call each other.

 You can limit the function(s) that decompiled by providing the `-f <function name>` flags (or the "Function" dropdown on the website).

 ### Global Declarations & Initializers

-When provided input files with `data`, `rodata`, and/or `bss` sections, `mips_to_c` can generate the initializers for variables it knows the types of.
+When provided input files with `data`, `rodata`, and/or `bss` sections, `m2c` can generate the initializers for variables it knows the types of.

 Qualifier hints such as `const`, `static`, and `extern` are based on which sections the symbols appear in, or if they aren't provided at all.
 The output also includes prototypes for functions not declared in the context.

-`mips_to_c` cannot generate initializers for structs with bitfields (e.g. `unsigned foo: 3;`) or for symbols that it cannot infer the type of.
+`m2c` cannot generate initializers for structs with bitfields (e.g. `unsigned foo: 3;`) or for symbols that it cannot infer the type of.
 For the latter, you can provide a type for the symbol the context.

 This feature is controlled with the `--globals` option (or "Global declarations" on the website):